Quadratic Chabauty for modular curves: Algorithms and examples: Quadratic Chabauty: Algorithms

-\begin{Remark} This is the only part of our algorithm specific to modular curves, since it relies on the Eichler--Shimura relation.
+This is the only part of our algorithm specific to modular curves, since it relies on the Eichler--Shimura relation.
 It should however be noted that this is mainly a matter of convenience adopted for the purpose of automation.
-More generally, for a smooth projective curve $X/\Q$ satisfying the assumptions of \S\ref{S:setup}, one could find $p$-adic approximations of the action of the non-trivial classes $Z_i$ on $\HH^1_{\dR}(X_{\Q_p})$ using just $p$-adic linear algebra.
-Indeed, by the $p$-adic Lefschetz-(1,1) theorem \cite[\S 3.8]{BO83} they correspond to elements of
+More generally, for a smooth projective curve $X/\Q$ satisfying the assumptions of \S\ref{S:setup}, one could find $p$-adic approximations of the action of the nontrivial classes $Z_i$ on $\HH^1_{\dR}(X_{\Q_p})$ using just $p$-adic linear algebra.
+Indeed, the space of correspondences which are symmetric under the Rosati involution and induce endomorphisms of trace zero on the Tate module maps under the cycle class into the intersection of the $\Fil ^{1}$ and $\phi =p$ subspaces of

+In fact, by the Tate conjecture, the rank of the space of (crystalline) cohomology classes of such correspondences over $\F _p $ is equal to the dimension of the $\phi =p$ subspace of \eqref{eqn:BO}, and by the $p$-adic Lefschetz-(1,1) theorem of Berthelot and Ogus \cite[\S 3.8]{BO83} such a correspondence over $\F _p$ lifts to $\Q _p$ if and only if its cycle class lies in $\Fil ^{1}$.
+Note that the dimension of the space of correspondences symmetric under the Rosati involution need not equal the dimension of $\wedge ^2 \HH ^1 _{\dR}(X_{\Q _p })^{\phi =p}\cap \Fil ^1$, as was erroneously claimed in \cite[Lemma 4.5]{BDMTV19}, since the rank of the intersection of a $\mathbf{Z}$-lattice with a $\Q _p$-subspace may be less than the dimension of the intersection with the $\Q _p$-subspace it spans.
+However, if one knows a set of generators of a finite index subgroup of $\End (J)$ in advance (e.g. using algorithms for rigorous computation of the endomorphism algebra of the Jacobian \cite{CMSV})) then one can use this to compute the classes of generators in cohomology.

-that lie in the intersection of the $\Fil ^{1}$ and $\phi =p$ subspaces.
-Note that since our algorithms only compute $p$-adic approximations of this intersection, one needs to know $\rk_{\Z} \NS(J_{\Q _p })$ in advance to obtain an algorithm for computing classes $Z$ (for modular curves we have lower bounds on the Picard number coming from the Hecke algebra, but for more general curves one could use algorithms for rigorous computation of the endomorphism algebra of the Jacobian \cite{CMSV}).
-The assumption that $T_p$ generates the endomorphism algebra is therefore not strictly necessary in this step, though it is used in the computation of the local heights away from $p$, see below.
-When the assumption is not satisfied for the working prime $p$, our implementation will throw an error. \end{Remark}
+Therefore the assumption that $T_p$ generates the endomorphism algebra could be circumvented in this step with a little work, although it is used in the computation of the local heights away from $p$, see below.
+When the assumption is not satisfied, our implementation throws an error, urging the user to try a different choice of prime $p$.